-In logistics terms the new station can act as a hub for field exploration in the 20°-30° E sector of Antarctica.
+In logistics terms, Princess Elisabeth Antarctica acts as a hub for field exploration in the 20°- 30° E sector of Antarctica.

-Science at Princess Elisabeth Station
+Science at Princess Elisabeth Antarctica

-Since beginning operations, the PEA has welcomed international scientists working on a range of polar related science.
+Since beginning operations, Princess Elisabeth Antarctica has welcomed international scientists working on a range of polar-related science.